Skip to content

 var store = DocumentStore.For("connection string");

-1. Checking the underlying database to check if the existing database schema matches the in memory configuration for each document type and the event sourcing, then applies any necessary database migrations at runtime
+In the configuration above, as needed, behind the scenes Marten is checking the underlying database to see whether the existing database schema matches the in-memory configuration for each document type and the event sourcing, then applying any necessary database migrations at runtime.

 To allow for maximum developer productivity while using more efficient production options, use this option in Marten bootstrapping: